emacs-helm/helm/index.md

 Please feel free to fix any of them; send a pull request.

 Most issues come from a wrong configuration or a use of Helm modified externally by third party package e.g. Spacemacs.
-Some other Helm packages that are no more maintained (or badly maintained) and use deprecated Helm code will clash also with recent Helm be aware.
+Some other Helm packages that are no more maintained (or badly maintained) and use deprecated Helm code will clash also with recent Helm, be aware.

 # Contributors